-If the individual is unable to secure the number of Full Member sponsors stipulated in the above categories, Council may nevertheless consider their application if it is accompanied by a verified c.v. and one or more internet links or email addresses for an appropriate person, e.g. senior technician, director, producer or employer, with whom they have worked.
+(b) If the applicant is unable to secure the number of Full Member sponsors stipulated in the above categories, Council may nevertheless consider their application if it is accompanied by a verified c.v. and two or more letters of recommendation to include one or more internet links or email addresses from an appropriate person, e.g. senior technician, director, producer or employer, with whom they have worked.
 Council will consider the application on an individual basis, and its decision shall be final.

 The amount of entrance fees and subscriptions shall be fixed by resolution of the Council from time to time but subject as aforesaid all subscriptions shall be due and payable annually.

 (b) If the subscription of any Member be in arrears and unpaid for one month, the Secretary shall give notice thereof to the Member.
-If such arrears shall not have been paid within a further month after the giving of such notice, the Council shall have power to direct the removal from the register of the name of the Member and he shall thereupon cease to be a Member.
-Provided that notwithstanding such removal he shall remain liable to the Association for any moneys then owing by him and for any property lent to him or placed in his custody or control.
+If such arrears shall not have been paid within a further month after the giving of such notice, the Council shall have power to direct the removal from the register of the name of the Member and they shall thereupon cease to be a Member.
+Provided that notwithstanding such removal they shall remain liable to the Association for any moneys then owing by them and for any property lent to them or placed in their custody or control.

 (d) Any Member who has resigned from the Association or whose name has been removed from the register may be re-admitted to membership at the discretion of the Council.

 (a) Subject to the provisions of the Constitution the sole control and management of the income, property and affairs of the Association shall be vested in its Council.